Frequently Asked Questions

 Small Hope Bay Lodge is a family-friendly resort, so feel free to bring them along, but only if you’d like to.
 We have two-bedroom cottages, a game room, and a safe outdoor environment where they can run, swim, snorkel, fish, and play.

-We offer complimentary babysitting for children 2-7 during dinner (6:00 pm – 8:45 pm) in the Games Room.
+We offer complimentary babysitting for children 2-7 during dinner (6:00 pm – 8:45 pm) in the Game Room.
 There is a nominal fee for children under 2 since they need their own personal sitter.
 Your preteen children may also eat dinner in the Games Room if they would like to join in the fun.

 Can I bring my pet?